dylanwaynefoster/100-days-of-code/log.md

 **Today's Progress**: None really...I worked for over 2 hours trying to get a new content pane from a menu item...nothing to commit... :-(

 **Thoughts**: I really suck at action listeners and Layout Managers; I mean - really suck...I may get a book just about Java Swing components.

+### Day 10: January 13, 2017

+**Today's Progress**: Created a separate Class in the AleCulator program specifically to figure out Layout Managers...currently it is Card Layout which looks like what I am going to end up wanting/using...should have used it first.
+I was actually getting what I planned at the end.

+**Thoughts**: I only did a little over an hour but it felt very productive.
+I'm getting things quicker now (or at least things are sinking in).
+I plan on trying to install and mess around with Spring and Maven this weekend.
+Apparently if you want to be a working Java programmer (that gets paid anyway) these tools are essential.